ReactPoland/React-Convention-Book/text/101_login_registration_with_JWT.md

 As you can see in the browser's console - we can see the submited credential's object (***credentials Object {username: "admin", password: "123456"}***) and also a token that has been fetched from the backend (***tokenRes eyJhbGciOiJIUzI1NiJ9.YWRtaW5hZG1pbg.NKmrphxbqNcL_jFLBdTWGM6Y_Q78xks5E2TxBZRyjDA***) - all that tells us that we are on a good track in order to implement the login's mechanism in our publishing application.

+IMPORTANT: if you get an INVALID's login error then please make sure that you have used the 123456 password while creating the hash.
+Otherwise, please type in your custom password that is valid in your case.

 ### Making DashboardView's component